micmejia/bible-dump/AMPC/Acts/Acts 25.md

-Then Festus, when he had consulted with the [[^d]men who formed his] council, answered, You have appealed to Caesar; to Caesar you shall go.
+Then Festus, when he had consulted with the [men who formed his] council, answered, You have appealed to Caesar; to Caesar you shall go.